Jordan entry requirements for Ethiopia passport holders

 May be checked

-Ethiopian passport holders need a visa to enter Jordan in 2026.
-The easiest way is to apply for an e-visa online before you travel.
-Your passport must be valid for at least six months from your arrival date.
+Ethiopian passport holders need an eVisa to enter Jordan, which you can apply for online before you travel.
+The process is straightforward, but make sure your passport is valid for at least six months from your arrival date.

 Entry requirements